divyahinge17/BirdSightings/README.md

 ## Setup

 ### Docker Setup:
-- To spin up complete application run `docker-compose up mongodb`
+- To spin up application using docker first, run `docker-compose up mongodb`
 - Once mongodb container is up and running execute `docker-compose up backend`
 - After both containers are created and running successfully, access the application on `http://localhost:3000`
 - Use `docker-copose down` to shutdown the containers.